Way to go, Harbor Springs!

 In 1976, Steve Wozniak and his buddy Steve Jobs created the Apple 1 computer and launched a digital revolution.
 Things sure have come a long way!

-What do the updates to the code do to simplify things?
+What do the updates do to the code do to simplify things?

 One of the complaints the Planning Commission heard about the old code is it was unnecessarily complex.
 So what does the new code do to address the issue?